-By-Law No. Property Description Permitted Uses until holding provision removed Conditions for Removal 2019- Properties along Old Main Street (see Schedule 'X'') That sufficient servicing capacity is available, and has been allocated by the Town; Consolidation of land ownership has been completed to the Town's satisfaction; An Engineering Master Plan has been completed to the satisfaction of the Town; All relevant provisions of the Official Plan, have been complied with; All necessary requirements of the Town have been satisfied; and All necessary approvals have been received by other commenting agencies and authorities.
+By-Law Property Permitted Uses until Conditions for Removal No. Description holding provision By-Law No. 2019- • Conditions for Removal That sufficient servicing capacity is available, and has been allocated by the Town; Consolidation of land ownership has been completed to the Town's satisfaction; An Engineering Master Plan has been completed to the satisfaction of the Town; All relevant provisions of the Official Plan, have been complied with; All necessary requirements of the Town have been satisfied; and All necessary approvals have been received by other commenting agencies and authorities.

-Enacted this xx day of xxxx , 2019.
+Enacted this xx day of xxxx, 2019.